 Copy Editing AND Content Editing

 This will be a much longer process and require at least 3 read-throughs.
 I will read first for content editing and then for copy editing, but I will send you my revisions for both at the same time.
-My content suggestions will likely be in the email instead of the document itself, if they are larger-scale changes.
+My content suggestions will likely be in a separate document if they are larger-scale changes.
 If you add a lot of writing before sending it back to me to make the final version, you will be charged extra because I will then have to edit the changes.
 Naturally, the combination of these services will be more expensive than each one individually.

 Articles and Essays